THE WEDDING PROJECT

 (Too many more preliminary veiling photos here.)

-The Wedding Project website was created by me, Carolyn Sortor, and is part of the C-Cyte website.
+The Wedding Project website was created by me, Carolyn Sortor (carolyn at c-cyte dot com), and is part of the C-Cyte website.
 Once you have reached this page, by clicking anywhere on this website other than to view the Terms of Use, you agree to such terms, except as modified by this paragraph.
-The Wedding Project website includes many works by artists other than me, and I've tried to note who made such works; but to be sure who made any particular work, please contact me at carolyn at c-cyte dot com, and I'll gladly refer you to the appropriate artist if it wasn't me.
+The Wedding Project website includes many works by artists other than me, and I've tried to note who made such works; but to be sure who made any particular work, please contact me and I'll gladly refer you to the appropriate artist if it wasn't me.
 All artistic, literary, and other works constituting or contained or depicted within this website and not made by others were made by me, © 2011-12.

 Eye_Small